linickx/rsdns/README.md

 Usage:
 TXT records can be used to create SPF & DKIM records, below is an example to create an SPF record.
-`./rsdns-a.sh -u linickx -a 123456 -d linickx.com -n linickx.com -D "v=spf1 include:aspmx.googlemail.com ~all"`
+`./rsdns-txt.sh -u linickx -a 123456 -d linickx.com -n linickx.com -D "v=spf1 include:aspmx.googlemail.com ~all"`
-To delete a record:
+To delete a TXT record:
-`./rsdns-a.sh -u linickx -a 123456 -d linickx.com -n linickx.com -x`
+`./rsdns-txt.sh -u linickx -a 123456 -d linickx.com -n linickx.com -x`

+## rsdns-srv ##

+RSDNS SRV, create and delete SRV records within an existing domain, the usage/functionality here is the same as TXT records.

+Options:

+*  -u username
+*  -a api key
+*  -d domain for the record
+*  -n name for the record
+*  -D data for the record
+*  -t TTL
+*  -x Delete a record
+*  -k use the UK (London) servers
+*  -h help

+Usage:
+TXT records can be used to create SPF & DKIM records, below is an example to create an SPF record.
+`./rsdns-srv.sh -u linickx -a 123456 -d linickx.com -n _tcp._sip.linickx.com -D "1 3443 sip.foo.com\"`
+To delete a SRV record:
+`./rsdns-srv.sh -u linickx -a 123456 -d linickx.com -n _tcp._sip.linickx.com -x`

 ---